 Being a gamer, one of the things that I notice a lot is that games are becoming more and more demanding when it comes to hardware.
 Being a PC gamer, however, I always want to make sure that I can max out all the settings and still get the frames that I want to.
 There are obviously a lot of different factors that come into play when we are talking about maxing out the settings in any game that I am playing and still getting the frames that I want.

 One of the most important components that play a role in games is your RAM.
 I used to think that it was not as important until I tried playing Rise of the Tomb Raider with 8 gigs of RAM and realized just how important more RAM can be.
 If the game actually starts using all the RAM, the rest of the OS and applications become unresponsive, which actually results in the game getting completely stuck for a few seconds before continuing again.
 This can be a huge issue in almost all games.

-However, we did experience an issue when we reviewed the Cooler Master V8 GTS, we found out that most of the gaming RAMs with taller heat sinks have clearance issues.
 For now, let’s just focus on talking about just how much RAM is enough for gaming.
 This will not take much time as the answers are rather simple.

 Are You Exclusively Using Your PC for Gaming?